dutchaug/beginners-workshop/section3/README.md

         android:hint="@string/email_message" />
 ```

-2. Add an onClickListener for the email message and open SecondActivity.
-Use the code below.
+1. When the EditText view with the email message is clicked we want to open the SecondActivity.
+To accomplish this add an OnClickListener to the message view and open the SecondActivity screen with the code below.

 ```java
 Intent intent = new Intent(FirstActivity.this, SecondActivity.class);
 startActivityForResult(intent, 12345);
 ```

-3. Move the functionality for sending the email from the SecondActivity to the onclick of the button of the FirstActivity.
+1. Move the functionality for sending the email from the SecondActivity to the onclick of the button of the FirstActivity.

-4. Change the SecondActivity in such a way that it will return the entered message to the FirstActivity.
-To enable this add the following code to the onClickListener of the button.
+1. Change the onClick method of the SecondActivity so it will return the provided email message to the FirstActivity.
+Use the code below.

 ```java
 Intent intent = new Intent();